-The finer points of navigating around the screen are hidden, so you’re constantly feeling like you don’t know what button to press to get you where you want to go.
+The finer points of navigating around the screen are hidden, so you constantly feel like you don’t know what button to press to get where you want to go.

-In theory, you’re able to install APK’s directly from within the app.
-However, I tried a couple of different APK’s and kept getting a “Problem parsing the package” error.
+In theory, you can install APKs directly from within the app.
+However, I tried a couple of different APK files and kept getting a “Problem parsing the package” error.

-The Music, Picture and Video tabs are a nice touch…again, in theory.
+In theory, the Music, Picture, and Video tabs are a nice touch.

 Unlike some of the other Android TV file managers I looked at, I didn’t have to tell the app where to look.
 It automatically detected where my media files were and displayed them in the appropriate tab.

-As you can see in the image above, I’ve got two listings for each file.
-The same thing happened for all of my photos and music files too.
+I’ve got two listings for each file, as shown in the image above.
+The same thing happened to all of my photos and music files too.

-The Anker File Explorer seems like a good file manager at first glance, but it quickly goes downhill from there.
-The clunky navigation makes it frustrating to use, even for quick tasks and the file duplication glitch was just the last straw for me.
+The Anker File Explorer seems like one of the best file manager apps at first glance, but it quickly goes downhill.
+The clunky navigation makes it frustrating to use, even for quick tasks, and the file duplication glitch was just the last straw for me.